JefferyChu/blackjack/README.md

 # BlackJack-Project
-Play a game of BlackJack
+Testing a game of BlackJack

-Some bugs to be fixed:
+Bugs/logic to be fixed:
 1) Double Aces
 2) Screen clearing not very smooth